pejvan/DelftX-FP101x-Introduction-to-Functional-Programming/7.FunctionalParsersAndMonads/monads-GrahamHutton.md

                  where f (n,m) = safediv n m
 ```

-The auxiliary function apply is an analogue of application for Maybe,
+The auxiliary function apply is an analogue of application for `Maybe`,
 and is used to process the results of the two evaluations:
 ```
 apply            :: (a -> Maybe b) -> Maybe a -> Maybe b